codetrainerapp/PlatformCore/README.md

 https://github.com/orgs/codingtrainer-app/people/NonzeroCornet

 Licensed under the terms of the MIT License

-"CodingTrainer" may refer to the CodingTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet, hodss, or website/domain.
+"CodingTrainer" may refer to the CodingTrainer Discord, CodingTrainer Administrators; ace, NonzeroCornet34, hodss, or website/domain.

-Copyright (C) 2022 CodingTrainer
+Copyright (C) 2022 CodingTrainer Technologies, GP